DaviesX/medicom/README.md

 # medicom
-A tool for the Medicom research project to study the factors that influence the patients' medical adherence.
+A tool to research the factors that influence patients' medical adherence.

 ![alt tag](screenshots/data-browser-smart-display.png)